 We were brought back to civilization by the drone of a speedboat motor coming from across the grassy fields where Baywatch the Movie was filming.
 It’s not unusual to find crews filming in Savannah or on Tybee Island.

 My favorite part of our Georgia Sea Kayak trip was the paddle past oyster beds the size of football fields to a brief stop at Little Tybee Island, an undeveloped barrier island.
 Within five minutes on the beach, we found a softball sized jelly ball in a tidepool, lots of oyster clusters on the beach, and a few fun shells.

 For those who adore deep sea fishing, we also recommend Captain Mike.
-He calls Lazaretto Creek Marina home, which is the closest to the ocean so there is less time spent traveling to the fishing grounds.
+He calls Lazaretto Creek Marina home, which is the closest one to the ocean, so there is less time spent traveling to the fishing grounds.
 His 32-foot cabin cruisers can carry you and five of your closest friends.

-You can climb the stars to the top of the light house for fantastic views of the Savannah River (we were on top when we took the title photo at the top of this article.)
-In fact, if you could peer far enough you’d see Hilton Head!
+You can climb the stairs to the top of the lighthouse for fantastic views of the Savannah River.
+(We were on top when we took the title photo at the top of this article.)
+In fact, sometimes you can see Hilton Head!

 The light station was first erected on orders of General Oglethorpe, with construction occurring in 1736.
-The Tybee Island Light Station is one of America’s most intact light station having all of its historic support buildings on its three-acre site, and currently holds its 1916 day mark.
+The Tybee Island Light Station is one of America’s most intact light stations, having all of its historic support buildings on its three-acre site — and it currently holds its 1916 day mark.

 Fort Pulaski is part of the National Park Service.
 You’ll find it on Cockspur Island, which is on the way to Tybee Island from Savannah.

 Prior to the Civil War, President Madison declared he wanted fortification for the coast.
 Pulaski was to be Savannah’s protection.
 Construction was completed under the watchful eye of then West Point graduate and Second Lieutenant Robert E. Lee.